Jorzul/Stellar-Journey-Game/README.md

 3. Every time a Blingon ship is destroyed, the remaining ones reposition randomly on the grid.
 4. The player wins by destroying all enemy ships.

+# How to run
+Simply run the start.py file and follow the instructions.